Dispersion relations of deeply virtual Compton scattering: investigating twist-4 kinematic power corrections: Accessing the energy-momentum tensor via generalised parton distributions

 The form factors of the EMT cannot be probed directly experimentally.
 However, some of them are connected with the generalised parton distributions (GPDs) \cite{Mueller:1998fv,Ji:1996ek,Ji:1996nm,Radyushkin:1996ru,Radyushkin:1997ki} through their Mellin moments over $x$, the average longitudinal light-front momentum fraction of the active parton (we use the conventions of Ref.~\cite{Diehl:2003ny}):

 where Eq.~\eqref{eq:mel1E} is relevant for spin-$1/2$ hadrons.
-The last kinematic variable, the skewness $\xi$ is defined as $\xi = -\Delta^+/2\bp^+ = (p^+ - p'^+) / (p^+ + p'^+)$.
-Through GPDs, some of the form factors of the EMT can thus indirectly be probed experimentally.
+The last kinematic variable, the skewness $\xi$ is defined in terms of the ``plus'' light-components of the initial- and final-state momenta of the hadron as